History of the Church of England: Anglo-Saxon period (597–1065)

 St Martin's Church, Canterbury, is the oldest English church building still in use and was the private chapel of Bertha of Kent, an important figure in the Christianization of Kent.

 There is evidence for Christianity in Roman Britain as early as the 3rd century.
 After 380, Christianity was the official religion of the Roman Empire, and there was some sort of formal church organisation in Britain led by bishops.
 In the 5th century, the end of Roman rule and invasions by Germanic pagans led to the destruction of any formal church organisation in England.
 The new inhabitants, the Anglo-Saxons, introduced Anglo-Saxon paganism, and the Christian church was confined to Wales and Cornwall.
 In Ireland, Celtic Christianity continued to thrive.

 The Christianisation of the Anglo-Saxons began in 597 when Pope Gregory I dispatched the Gregorian Mission to convert the Kingdom of Kent.
-The mission's leader, Augustine, became the first archbishop of Canterbury.
+The mission's leader, Augustine, became the first Archbishop of Canterbury.
 The conversion of northern England was aided by the Hiberno-Scottish mission, which promoted Celtic Christianity in contrast to the Latin Christianity of the Gregorian Mission.

 The Celtic and Roman churches disagreed on several issues.
 The most important was the date of Easter.
 There were other differences over baptismal customs and the style of tonsure worn by monks.
 To settle the matter of which tradition Northumbria would follow, King Oswiu summoned the Synod of Whitby in 664.
-After hearing arguments from both sides, the king decided in favor of the Roman tradition, as this was followed by the successors of Saint Peter.
+After hearing arguments from both sides, the king decided in favour of the Roman tradition, as this was followed by the successors of Saint Peter.

 In the late 8th century, Viking raids had a devastating impact on the church in northern and eastern England.
 Monasteries and churches were raided for wealth in the form of golden crosses, altar plate, and jewels decorating relics and illuminated Bibles.
 Eventually, the raids turned into wars of conquest and the kingdoms of Northumbria, East Anglia, and parts of Mercia became the Danelaw, whose rulers were Scandinavian pagans.
 Alfred the Great of Wessex and his successors led the Anglo-Saxon resistance and reconquest, culminating in the formation of a single Kingdom of England.